Implementation and Experimental Evaluation of Reed-Solomon Identification: Scenarios involving multiple receivers

 For the identification codes that we consider, the situation is even simpler: the fraction of identities that accept any given tag is exactly $1/T=1/q$.
-This means that for any $\nchallenges$ number of challenges sent, the fraction of identities that will accept will be exactly $1/q^\nchallenges$, with only one of them being a true accept.
-This is a general property of identification codes created by maximum-distance separable codes, as shown in the observation below.
-This is verified as expected by the estimations of the collision probability in \cref{fig:qnp}. \begin{observation} Consider a linear code with a generator matrix G (generating codewords via left multiplication $m\cdot G$), and $\nchallenges$ positions for which the corresponding columns of $G$ are linearly independent.
-Then the row span of these columns (i.e. the $k \times \nchallenges$ submatrix of $G$) is $(\mathbb{F}_q)^\nchallenges$.
-Also, if you multiply all possible length-$k$ message vectors to this matrix, every vector in $(\mathbb{F}_q)^\nchallenges$ appears the same number of times, more precisely $q^{k-\nchallenges}$ times (which is the cardinality of the left kernel of the $k\times \nchallenges$ matrix).
-For a Reed-Solomon code (or more generally for any maximum-distance separable code), any $\nchallenges\leq k$ columns of a generator matrix are linearly independent~\cite[Theorem 5.3.7, p.
-237]{Roman92coding}. \end{observation} For the concatenated Reed-Solomon identification code used here each challenge is $k+2$ symbols in $\mathbb{F}_q$, while a unique identity is determined by $k q^{k-\delta}$ symbols.
-This means that while up to $q$ identities can be uniquely addressed with a single challenge, and up to
+This means that for any number $\nchallenges$ of challenges sent, the fraction of identities that will accept will be exactly $1/q^\nchallenges$, with only one of them being a true accept.
+This is a general property of identification codes created by maximum-distance separable codes, as shown in the following observation. \begin{observation} To show that the fraction of identities is always uniformly $1/q^\nchallenges$, consider any full rank $\nchallenges \times k$ matrix with $\nchallenges \leq k$.
+The range of such matrix is $(\mathbb{F}_q)^\nchallenges$ and every element in it appears exactly $q^{k-\nchallenges}$ times, which is the size of the the null space of the matrix, because every input $x$ can be written as $\hat{x} + x_0$ with $\hat{x}$ in one-to-one with $(\mathbb{F}_q)^\nchallenges$ and $x_0$ any element sent to zero.
+Since sending a set of tags means sending the output of a submatrix of the generator matrix of the Reed-Solomon code, and since for it (or more generally for any maximum-distance separable code) any $\nchallenges\leq k$ columns of the generator matrix are linearly independent~\cite[Theorem 5.3.7, p.
+237]{Roman92coding}, we obtain that any set of tags appears in the same number of identities. \end{observation} For the RS2 $0$-ID code used here each challenge is $k+2$ symbols in $\mathbb{F}_q$, while a unique identity is determined by $k \cdot q^{k-\delta}$ symbols.
+This means that

-challenges can be generated before it becomes shorter to simply send the $k q^{k-\delta}$ symbols determining the identity.
-Of course, in any scenario the penalty incurred by computing the multiple identities will degrade any advantage long before reaching this bound.
-Still, it means that we can recover the transmission capability of addressing doubly exponentially many identities at the same time by just sending an exponential number of challenges.
+challenges can be generated before it becomes shorter to simply send the $k \cdot q^{k-\delta}$ symbols determining the identity, but the penalty incurred by computing the multiple identities will degrade any advantage long before reaching this bound.